haoz19/haoz19.github.io/_pages/about.md

 My academic advisor is [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 I was fortunate to work with [Prof. Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), [Dr. Lu Qi](http://luqi.info/), and [Prof. Ruimao Zhang](http://zhangruimao.site/).

-I was fortunate to work as a researcher in the [Shanghai Ai Lab](https://www.shlab.org.cn/) and [CUHK, SZ](https://www.cuhk.edu.cn/en).
+I was fortunate to work as a researcher in the [Shanghai AI Lab](https://www.shlab.org.cn/) and [CUHK, SZ](https://www.cuhk.edu.cn/en).

+I like playing basketball and working out when I'm free.

 News
 ======